mehulthakral/logic_detector/README.md

 To determine accuracy label wise for dynamic model:

 1. `cd backend`
-2. Add the labels for which accuracy has to be determined in the labels dictionary in dataset_server.py.
+2. Add the labels for which accuracy has to be determined in the labels list in dataset_server.py.
 Available labels can be reffered from mapping.json
-3. Run `python dataset_server.py` and the results would be added to results.txt
+3. Run `python dataset_server.py` and the results can be seen in results.txt

 Note to add a new logic detection module,